Absorption of scalars by nonextremal charged black holes in string theory: Introduction and summary

 But in the presence of higher derivative terms the metric, and hence the horizon area, are subject to field redefinition ambiguities (namely field redefinitions used to cancel higher order dilaton terms that appear after the dilaton dependent conformal transformation passing from string to Einstein frame).
 As we have shown in \cite{Moura:2011rr}, for a Tangherlini--like $\a$-corrected black hole solution it is impossible to express the absorption cross section exclusively in terms of the mass or temperature in a way that is independent of the metric frame and of those field redefinitions: the corresponding expressions in terms of the mass or temperature in the string scheme are different than those in the Einstein scheme.\footnote{By considering further field redefinitions of order $\lambda$ to eliminate higher derivative dilaton terms that appear after changing the metric frame (e.g. from string to Einstein frame), one defines a scheme.
 We refer to the scheme adopted in the Einstein metric frame as Einstein scheme, and to that adopted in the string frame as the string scheme.} In the same article, we also show that the only quantity which, classically, is proportional to the black hole horizon area and for which the $\a$-corrected expressions in terms of mass and temperature are the same in both schemes is the Wald entropy.
-If the classical relation $\sigma= 4 G S$, obtained directly from (\ref{seccaocl}), between the low frequency absorption cross section and the Wald entropy was preserved by $\a$ corrections, the same would be true for the cross section.
-But in \cite{Moura:2011rr} we have shown that is not the case: the $\a$ corrections to the entropy are manifestly different than those from the cross section.
+If the classical relation $\sigma= 4 G S$, obtained directly from (\ref{seccaocl}), between the low frequency absorption cross section and the Wald entropy were to be preserved by $\a$ corrections, the same would be true for the cross section: its $\a$-corrected expressions in terms of mass and temperature would be the same in both schemes.
+But in \cite{Moura:2011rr} we have shown that is not the case: $\a$ corrections to the entropy are manifestly different than those from the cross section.
 Although they are related classically, these are two intrinsically different quantities.

 This is not surprising: the minimally coupled scalar field obviously does not have a stringy origin; there is no $\beta$ function from the nonlinear $\sigma-$model associated to it.
 Therefore, any physical property related to it, like the cross section, does not need to be invariant under metric frame transformations.
 On the other hand, the black hole metric by itself is a solution of string theory, and any of the black hole intrinsic properties, such as the entropy, should be invariant under such frame transformations.
 Nonetheless, (\ref{seccaoto}) written in that form (and not in terms of the black hole mass or charges) is valid for any metric frame.